cliu268/project-e/README.md

 # project-e
-Stand up project for talking to E
+Stand up project for talking to E!